We’ve Got the Magic Bullet! How to Learn a Language with a Bullet Journal

 Steps, remember?

-Headers in the target language work, too
+Create headers in the target language

 If you’re not proficient enough to even partially journal in the language you’re learning, then just focus on writing the headers in the target language.
-Working on writing the days of the week, all the calendar months, to-do lists, exercise and language trackers will provide tons of writing practice.

 And, repetition makes those words and phrases you use on each page part of your core vocabulary.

-It goes without saying—but I’ll say it anyway—all of your learning program components should be a prominent part of the journal.
 Your goals for your language journey, the tasks you complete (and even the ones you don’t) and certainly your language trackers all help customize your language plan.
 They should be part of your journal.

 Organizing everything in one place streamlines a program.
 You’ll see just what you’re doing well and what you need to work on.
 If you don’t consistently hit all of the tasks on your language to-do lists, you’ll see that at a glance.
 You’ll be able to adjust your schedule to accommodate those items.